YannaiJackson/ai-chatbot/README.md

 > What's the weather like today?
 AI: I'm an AI assistant, so I don't have real-time data, but I can guide you to find it online!

-## **Configuration**

-Modify the config.json file (if applicable) to customize chat settings such as API endpoints, response formats, and more.

 ## **Contributing**